AjibolaMatthew1/ML-_Models-from-scratch/README.md

 ![Linear Regression Image](https://jalammar.github.io/images/NNs_formula.png)

-The model works because of the gradient descent algorith which helps it updates the weights and biases that in turns helps the model to reduce the error.
+The model works because of the gradient descent algorithm which helps it updates the weights and biases that in turns helps the model to reduce the error.

 ![Gradient Descent](https://www.oreilly.com/library/view/neural-networks-with/9781788397872/assets/56f6855e-0497-4a4e-8825-85c210e3420c.jpg)